 Ban the Box FAQ for Private Employers

-Governor Dayton signed the criminal background check bill, which expanded Ban the Box to private employers on January 1, 2014.
+Governor Dayton signed the Criminal Background Check bill, which expanded Ban the Box to private employers starting on January 1, 2014.
 This requirement has been in effect for public employers in Minnesota since 2009.

 Does the new Ban the Box law require an employer to hire someone with a criminal record?

 No. The Ban the Box law imposes no requirements on an employer that it hire an individual with a criminal record.
 However, the law does require employers to wait until the applicant has been selected for an interview, or until a conditional job offer has been extended, before inquiring about the applicant's criminal history.